 - Sexual Assault: 703.683.7273

 Battered Women's Shelter: The shelter provides emergency housing and food at a confidential location for Alexandria women and their children who have been abused or who are threatened with abuse.
-If you would like to see what a typical shelter looks like, see this shelter tour.
 Emergency shelter for your family pet is also available through our partnership with the Alexandria Animal Welfare League.

 Community Education: Presentations are offered on a variety of topics including, assertiveness, conflict resolution, developing healthy relationships, domestic violence, stalking, financial management, employment services, sexual assault, sexual harassment and teen pregnancy prevention information for parents.